Alternative methods

 Metabolomics or Metabonomics

-Metabolomics measures all the metabolites (small molecules) within an organ, tissue, cell or organelle, whether they originate from the body or the external environment.
+Metabolomics measures all the metabolites (small molecules) within an organ, tissue, cell, whether they originate from the body or the external environment.

 Combining in omic methods with organoids to screen for the development of autism spectrum disorders